Quick Start

 Can I request another distribution?

 Email and ask.
-Constraints are disk space and upstream bandwidth — small / medium projects with a public rsync endpoint are easy to add.
+Constraints are disk space and upstream bandwidth — small and medium projects with a public rsync endpoint are easy to add.

 Do you offer rsync access?